 All adopted pets receive spay/neuter surgery, vaccinations, a care bag and more.

 See our How to Adopt page for more details.

 Our adoption fees vary by pet type, age, and situation.
 Visit the Adopt page to see all of our pets.
 You can click on the pet to see their bio and adoption fee.
 Periodically we have adoption specials to help encourage adoption when our shelter is full.

-First, visit the Adopt page to see all of our pets that are currently available for adoption.
-If you would still like more information, call our Adoptions Team at (913) 742-7355, or better yet, come visit the pet and see if it’s a match.
+First, visit the Adopt Page to see all of our pets that are currently available for adoption.
+If you would still like more information or to schedule an appointment, call our Adoptions Team at (913)831-7722 or email firstname.lastname@example.org

 We want you and your new pet to be as happy as possible.
 If for any reason you feel that the pet you have adopted is not right for your household, you may always return that pet (please call for an appointment).
 If you return a pet within 30 days of adoption, we may issue an exchange certificate for another adoption.
 We do not issue refunds.

 While the majority of our pets are custom mixes, about a quarter of our pets are generally purebred.